eFinder

 “South Africa possesses the capability to maintain a competitive clothing manufacturing industry.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to confirm or refute South Africa's manufacturing capabilities.
+No relevant evidence was found in cross-references, web search, or Wikipedia to confirm or refute the claim about South Africa's clothing manufacturing capability.

 “Recent inspections in Newcastle have drawn national attention to conditions inside several clothing factories where labour laws and basic workplace standards were found to have been ignored.”